ManipVQA: Injecting Robotic Affordance and Physically Grounded Information into Multi-Modal Large Language Models

 Empirical assessments performed in robotic simulators and across various vision task benchmarks substantiate the robust performance of \texttt{ManipVQA}.
 Our research makes several significant contributions to the fields of robotics and machine learning.
-Firstly, we propose a novel approach to robotic manipulation and affordance tasks, which addresses the shortcomings of existing methodologies.
-Secondly, we are dedicated to fostering the research community and have made our datasets, codes, and models publicly available.
-In addition, this study not only propels the field of robotics forward but also serves as a valuable resource for future investigations in this domain.
+First, we propose a novel approach to robotic manipulation and affordance understanding tasks, which addresses the shortcomings of existing methodologies.
+Second, we are dedicated to fostering the research community and have made our datasets, codes, and models publicly available.